+At the first stage, a small system with several layer of silicon PIN array will be designed.
+The system is for basic performance test such as noise and calibration of single channel.
+The system should also have potential for expansion without changing the interface protocol.
 The architecture of the designed system is shown in Figure 2.
 It consists of three kinds of modules, the detector and ASIC module called front-end board module (FEB), the data interface module (DIF) and the data concentration module (DCM).
 The FEB receives and digitizes the signal from the detectors and supplies high voltage.
 It is configured by the DIF and drives data to the latter, which then are transferred to the DCM via optical fiber after packing process.
 Each DIF and FEB pair is responsible for a single layer.
-The DCM is in charge of sending commands to DIFs, collecting data from different DIFs, making compression and transferring data to PC.
+The DCM is in charge of sending commands to DIFs, collecting data from different DIFs, making compression and transferring data to a PC.
 In this study, a prototype based on the architecture mentioned above, with up to six layers of detector arrays, is implemented.

 ASIC